Biden inaugural: Abrupt pivot to civility in post-Trump era

 “Have a nice life,” Trump said in remarks to well-wishers upon his departure.
 As Air Force One flew low along the coast, Biden’s inauguration played on Fox News on television aboard the flight.
 Trump’s family was on board.
 He spent some of the flight with flight staff who went up to him to say goodbye.

+It was among the inaugural events where a new president and his successor normally come together but Trump had decided to skip the day’s proceedings and Biden had said that was fine with him.

-The inauguration crowds were sparse by design, with invitation-only guests at the immediate scene and 200,000 small flags standing in place of the citizens who would have come if the capital’s core hadn’t been under military lock and key and if no pandemic had been sweeping the country.
+The inauguration crowds were sparse by design, with invitation-only guests at the immediate scene and 200,000 small flags standing in place of however many citizens would have come if the capital’s core hadn’t been under military lock and key and if no pandemic had been sweeping the country.

+The parade to the White House in late afternoon had all of the usual pageantry and military pizazz but none of the crowds that would be normally lining the route.
+Biden, a famously tactile politician, had little to touch other than the hand of his wife, Jill, when he and his family walked the last leg to their new home.

+He darted away a few times to the sidewalk approaching the White House, saying hello to Washington’s mayor, Muriel Bowser, at one point and giving weatherman Al Roker a fist bump as they stood among the officials and journalists in the secure area.

 “I protested 45’s inauguration,” she said of Trump, the 45th president, “and I wanted to be here when he left.
 “And I wanted to celebrate the new president.”
 She also carried Champagne to toast the occasion with friends here from France.